myConsciousness/improvement-rate/README.md

 `ImprovementRate` is an open-sourced Dart library.</br>
 With `ImprovementRate`, you can easily calculate improvement rate on your application.

+Maybe you have looked up a formula or implemented similar steps when comparing data and calculating improvement rates.
+With this library, such research and implementation is no longer necessary!

 The following formula is used to calculate the improvement rate.

 **_When after value should be increased:_**